ropensci/predictNMB/README.md

 predictNMB is a tool to evaluate (hypothetical) clinical prediction models based on their estimated Net Monetary Benefit (NMB).
-It may be used by prediction model developers who intend to find out how performant their model needs to be to be clinically useful or by those in health services deciding whether or not to implement an existing model.
+It may be used by prediction model developers who intend to find out how performant their model needs to be clinically useful or by those in health services deciding whether or not to implement an existing model.

 `{predictNMB}` has two main functions:

-- `do_nmb_sim()`: takes user defined inputs for a given prediction model and population, then evaluates the NMB by performing simulations.
+- `do_nmb_sim()`: takes user-defined inputs for a given prediction model and population, then evaluates the NMB by performing simulations.
 - `screen_simulation_inputs()`: calls `do_nmb_sim()` many times, using a
   range of values for any of its inputs.
 This is useful for sensitivity